up arrow

 Efficacy

-• In 3 to 6 month studies enrolling overweight adults, phentermine and similar appetite suppressants caused about 10% weight loss
+• In studies lasting 3 to 6 months, phentermine and similar appetite suppressants caused 10% weight loss.

 • See appetite suppressants for a comprehensive review